World Photography Organisation

-The World Photography Organisation is a global platform for photography initiatives and helps artists working in photography broaden the conversation around their work.
-Established in 2007 by CEO Scott Gray, in the United kingdom it involves people and organisations from more than 180 countries.
+The World Photography Organisation is a British company best known for its annual Sony World Photography Awards.
+The company was founded in 2007 by Scott Gray, and is now a subsidiary of Gray's art events company Creo.

 The World Photography Organisation hosts a year-round portfolio of events including the Sony World Photography Awards, and Photofairs—art fairs dedicated to presenting fine art photography and moving image.

 The company also creates, produces and delivers photographic events for a variety of partners, from exhibitions of individual artists, to platforms on the subject of photography involving artists, and curators from over 20 countries.

 Sony World Photography Awards

 Created by the World Photography Organisation, the Sony World Photography Awards are held annually.
 The awards are for photography from the past year and across a variety of photographic genres.

 More than 1.5 million images from 200+ countries and territories have been entered to the awards since their inception.